A double species $^{23}$Na and $^{87}$Rb Bose-Einstein condensate with tunable miscibility via an interspecies Feshbach resonance: Introduction

-Degenerate quantum gas mixtures have been a subject of intensive study for different applications in recent years.
-First realized with two hyperfine states of $^{87}$Rb atoms \cite{Myatt97}, such mixtures were soon extended to numerous Bose-Bose \cite{Modugno02,*Thalhammer08,*Papp08}, Bose-Fermi \cite{Hadzibabic02,*Roati02} and Fermi-Fermi \cite{Taglieber08} combinations of two difference atoms.
-Many important properties of these mixtures, such as miscibility, are determined by the relation between the inter- and intra-species interactions which can be controlled with intra- \cite{Papp08} or inter-species \cite{Tojo10} Feshbach resonances.
+Degenerate quantum gas mixtures have been a subject of intensive study in recent years.
+First realized with two hyperfine states of $^{87}$Rb atoms \cite{Myatt97}, such mixtures were soon extended to Bose-Bose \cite{Modugno02,Thalhammer08,Papp08,Lercher11,McCarron11}, Bose-Fermi \cite{Hadzibabic02,*Roati02} and Fermi-Fermi \cite{Taglieber08} combinations of two different atoms.
+Many important properties of these mixtures, such as miscibility, are determined by the relation between the inter- and intra-species interactions \cite{Ho96,Esry97,Pu98a,Timmermans98} which can be controlled with Feshbach resonances \cite{Papp08, Tojo10}.

-The marriage of heteronuclear quantum gas mixture with Feshbach resonance is also a promising gateway toward a quantum degenerate gas of ground-state ultracold polar molecules which can introduce the long-range, anisotropic dipolar interaction to the playground \cite{Carr09,Baranov12}.
+The marriage of heteronuclear quantum gas mixture with Feshbach resonance is also a promising gateway toward a quantum degenerate gas of ground-state ultracold polar molecules, which can introduce the long-range, anisotropic dipolar interaction to the playground \cite{Carr09,Baranov12}.
 This has been successfully demonstrated with $^{40}$K$^{87}$Rb, where weakly-bound Feshbach molecules were created first and then transferred to the lowest energy level with a stimulated Raman process \cite{Ni08}.
-To address KRb molecule's large chemical reaction induced loss \cite{Ospelkaus10,Ni10} and relatively small electric dipole moment \cite{Aymar05}, other mixtures, such as Rb-Cs \cite{Lercher11,McCarron11,Takekoshi12} and Na-K \cite{Park12,*Wu12} are now being studied intensively.
+To address KRb molecule's large chemical reaction induced loss \cite{Ospelkaus10,Ni10} and relatively small electric dipole moment \cite{Aymar05}, other mixtures \cite{Lercher11,McCarron11,Takekoshi12,Park12,Wu12} are now being studied intensively.
+Very recently, ground-state RbCs~\cite{Takekoshi2014,*Molony2014} and NaK molecules~\cite{Park2015} were successfully produced.

-Na and $^{87}$Rb are the first two species to be Bose condensed and their mixture is also among the first to be investigated theoretically \cite{Ho96,Pu98a,Pu98b}.
-As both single-species Na and Rb BEC are stable with their background interactions, it is convenient to study inter-species interaction driven effects with them, such as non-equilibrium dynamics with quenched miscibility \cite{Sabbatini11} and binary spinor condensates \cite{Shi10,Xuzhifang10,Xuzhifang12}.
-The Na-Rb system is also a candidate for producing ultracold polar molecule as the NaRb molecule has a large permanent electric dipole moment \cite{Aymar05} and is stable against two-body chemical reactions \cite{Zuchowski10}.
+$^{23}$Na and $^{87}$Rb are the first two atomic species to be Bose condensed and their mixture is among the first to be investigated theoretically \cite{Ho96,Pu98a,Pu98b}.
+The Na-Rb system is a nice candidate for pursuing ultracold polar molecule as the NaRb molecule has a large permanent electric dipole moment \cite{Aymar05} and is stable against two-body chemical reactions \cite{Zuchowski10}.
+In addition, compared with several other popular Bose-Bose mixtures, the Na-Rb system has the advantage that each individual species' background interaction can support its stable condensate.
+Feshbach resonances can thus be applied to tune the inter-species interaction at will for a range of interesting studies, such as non-equilibrium dynamics with quenched miscibility \cite{Sabbatini11,Hofmann2014,Bisset2015} and binary spinor condensates \cite{Shi10,Xuzhifang10,Xuzhifang12}.